mouseless/baked/docs/features/ux.md

 - Adds data properties as columns
 - Adds export action to header
 - Prepares action column to include item actions along with a reload reaction
-  - Action buttons use `text` variant using rounded style
+- Action and dialog buttons use `text` variant using rounded style

 ## Designated String Properties are Label